Chapter 26:

 She stepped a little closer, voice dropping.

 “Don’t trust anything they say.
 Don’t listen to them.
-That general — she might look composed, honorable even.
-But it’s all a trick.
+It’s all a trick.
 Every word they speak is a trap.”

 "I know, Liora, don't worry.
 Demon lies do not affect me."